JustFiesta/ansible-courses/t1/README.md

 # More advanced Ansible usage

-Here are excercises I performed to get more knowlage of Ansible
+Here are informations about more non-regular ansible usaged.

 ## Dry running with diff